You Can’t Get Feedback with a Plug-In, Right? Actually…You Can

 But now we have Blue Cat AcouFiend…so let’s find out if it really works.

 AcouFiend costs $79/€79, and in typical Blue Cat fashion, supports pretty much anything—VST, AU, AAX, and 32- or 64-bit host software.
 According to Blue Cat, it will even run on a Pentium 4 Windows machine running 32-bit Vista.
-(And if that’s what you’re using, maybe the good-hearted folks at KVR will start a GoFundMe on your behalf.)
+(And if that’s what you’re using, you really need to consider that it’s time for an upgrade!)
 However, if you want to use AcouFiend live, you’ll need a VST hosting program because it doesn’t run stand-alone.

 I believe in reading manuals, but to gauge a product’s user-friendliness, I also believe in just trying something out until I get confused.
 According to my rating system, AcouFiend gets a 5 x 5 – after five drinks at five in the morning, you can still figure it out.
 I really didn’t need to get into the manual until I ventured into the advanced MIDI functionality (which you don’t really need to know if all you want is guitar feedback).